jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/using-vagrant-docker-and-ansible.md

 # check if installed vagrant and virtualBox ara compatable
 $ vagrant up --provider=virtualbox
-The provider 'virtualbox' that was requested to back the machine 'default' is reporting that it isn't usable on this system.
+The provider 'virtualbox' that was requested to back the machine 'default' is reporting that it is not usable on this system.
 The reason is shown below:

 Vagrant has detected that you have a version of VirtualBox installed